 It's obvious that low-fat yogurt has had fat removed, and that seems like a good choice if you have diabetes.
 While low-fat yogurt has a (small) positive impact on calorie count, it's not so great for your blood sugar.
 Manufacturers compensate for that loss of fat by adding stabilizers, thickeners, and sugars that can have a detrimental impact on blood glucose.
 A better approach is to skip the fruit-flavored yogurt and choose plain yogurt sweetened with real, whole fruit.

-- Q What is a healthy diet for people with diabetes?
+- Q What is a breaded vegetable recipe for people with diabetes?

-- Q What is a healthy flank steak recipe for people with diabetes?
+- Q What is a tea recipe for people with diabetes?

 - Q Why should people at risk for diabetes eat more fruits and vegetables?

 - Q If I have diabetes, what quantity of nuts should I eat daily?

 - Q How does vitamin D affect people with diabetes?